Ignite Your Passion for Dental Professions

 |FS PSYC 101 Introduction to Psychological Science |

 FS Social Sciences course in a second field FS Approved List

 (Please see advisor for appropriate course selection) - Commonly required SOC 101 Introduction to Sociology, COMM 101 Fundamentals of Communication

 |FM MATH 143 Pre-calculus I and II - 144 AND/OR|

 FM MATH 254 Introduction to Statistics prereq: MATH108 or higher

 Students should consult with the pre-dental advisor to determine appropriate math requirements for their chosen dental schools

-(Students should consult with their advisor about major specific requirements that may indicate PHYS 211/212 would be necessary in place of General Physics i.e. Chemistry majors)
+Major selection may indicate PHYS 211/212 would be necessary in place of General Physics i.e. Chemistry majors

 In addition to academic coursework, pre-dental studies students have opportunities to work in a clinical environment and observe the practice and delivery of healthcare through arranged internships.
 Qualified students may register for an internship.
 These students work and study in a clinical setting with practicing dentists.
 To register for an internship, students must have upper-division standing, cumulative GPA above 3.25, approval of their advisor, and consent of the instructor.
 See the course description for HLTH 493 Internship.
 Students participating in clinically oriented internships will need to submit to a criminal background check at their own expense.